 Please, if you visit Japan, you must visit this shrine!
 It is beautiful, it is on a JR line (!!!), and, best of all, it’s free!
 (But you should certainly make a donation)

 Go to Arashiyama Bamboo Forest.

 On the weekend or during the day, and especially on a holiday, it is going to be exceptionally busy.
-The trails are narrow, and people are constantly stopping to take photographs or watch out for carriages.
+The trails are narrow, and people are constantly stopping to take photographs.
 If you want to try and avoid this, I’d recommend an early morning, weekday visit.

 This is also free (if you just walk on the path) and is on the JR line.

 Just a walk down the street, Arashiyama Monkey Park was hands down the best $4 I spent in Japan.

 Several species of monkeys are native to Japan.
 And tourists love cute monkeys!
 As such, there are a few monkey parks in Japan capitalizing on making it easy for visitors to safely visit these wonderful animals.
 It was important to me that, were I to go to a monkey park, I visit one that is humane.
 I researched extensively to ensure that no monkeys were harmed, were caged, were allowed to be touched, etc.

 Arashiyama Monkey Park fit the bill.
 While they do allow for the monkeys to be fed (which is why they congregate in the location), they make the people stand in a cage to feed the monkeys – rather than the other way around!
 Additionally, rules are located on obvious signs throughout the hike, mentioning to not look at the monkeys in the eyes, to not stare, to not crouch, etc. It was refreshing to witness the staff actually yell at patrons if they didn’t follow those rules too!